• a family-friendly pilgrimage through the wilds of Scotland •

 What's the investment?

-The investment for the trip is X and includes Y. See the brochure for more details.
+The investment for the trip is $4,995 for double occupancy, not including the flight.
+See the brochure for more details.

 Tsh has led trips on her own before, and they’re a lot of work to plan.
 As a full-time writer, teacher, and mother, planning a unique trip of this magnitude is often an additional full-time job!
 Select International has a longstanding track record of excellence in the travel industry (particularly with pilgrimages) and the people behind the scenes are fantastic.
 Plus, they’re able to make the trip more affordable than if Kyle & Tsh ran it on their own!
 They’ve loved working with them over the years for their pilgrimages to Italy, Ireland, Greece, and Rhine River, and are thrilled to work with them again.